inmanta/inmanta-core/docs/guides/openstack.rst

 Actual usage
 ----------------------------------

-Creating instances of ``vm::Host``, as shown above is not practical: it takes too many parameters and pollutes the model.
-Instead, we use the capabilities of Inmanta to encapsulate this complexity.
+Creating instances of ``openstack::Host``, as shown above requires many parameters and relations, creating a model that is hard to read.
+Often, these parameters are all the same within a single model.
+This means that Inmanta can encapsulate this complexity.

-When building larger models, it is best to create your own ``Host`` type.
-This type encapsulates all settings that are the same for all hosts.
+In a larger model, a new ``Host`` type can encapsulate all settings that are the same for all hosts.
-Additionally, if there is some shared infrastructure (such as the ``vm::IaaS`` object, monitoring clusters, shared networks, global parameters,...) it is best to make an infrastructure object.
+Additionally, an entity that represents the `infrastructure` can hold shared configuration such as the provider, monitoring, shared networks, global parameters,...)

 For example (`full source here <https://github.com/inmanta/inmanta/tree/master/docs/examples/openstackclean>`_)

-We can reduce the main file to:
+Applied to the example above the main file is reduced to:

 .. literalinclude:: ../examples/openstackclean/main.cf
    :language: ruby